OHIO-ECT/ITS-2300-Lab-09/README.md

 5. Start the VyOS routers and apply the respective configurations.

-15. Start the VPCS and Ubuntu GUI systems and ensure that they get IP addresses from the appropriate DHCP servers.
+6. Start the VPCS and Ubuntu GUI systems and ensure that they get IP addresses from the appropriate DHCP servers.

-16. [Data] When completed, systems that share a LAN should be able to ping systems with addresses on the same LAN.
+7. [Data] When completed, systems that share a LAN should be able to ping systems with addresses on the same LAN.
 Keep one set of pings that show each of the LANs is appropriately configured.

-##Thursday morning objective
+#Thursday morning objective

-### Task 4 - The default route
+## Task 2 - The default route

-17. Add the default route to VyOS-1.
+8. Add the default route to VyOS-1.

 `set protocols static route 0.0.0.0/0 next-hop 132.235.160.190`

-18. Start a packet capture on the link between VyOS-1 and the Internet.
-Using a ether.addr filter in Wireshark and the show interfaces output from VyOS-1 to get the interfaces hardware/MAC address to filter out traffic that is only related to VyOS-1 eth0.
+9. Start a packet capture on the link between VyOS-1 and the Internet.

+10. Use the show interfaces output from VyOS-1 to get the interfaces hardware/MAC address to filter out traffic that is only related to VyOS-1 eth0.

-19. [Data] Export one ping request and one ping response showing that VyOS-1 is able to ping a reliable IP address.
+ ether.addr filter in Wireshark

+10. Check connectvity by ping a reliable IP address from VyOS-1.

 20. [Data] Show the route table on VyOS-1 at a NON-config prompt with the command show `ip route`